Table of contents

-Any action that increases your stress level such as surgery, accident, trauma, infection, etc, can worsen the symptoms.
-This is because the small or no production of cortisol and aldosterone means your body can no longer cope with stress.
+Any action that increases the stress level, such as surgery, accident, trauma, infection, etc., can worsen the symptoms.
+This is because the small or no production of cortisol and aldosterone means the body can no longer cope with stress.

 Avoid foods and drinks such as:

 Some causes of AD are related to genes.
 So, in very rare cases, the disease can be hereditary.

 Addison’s disease is a life-threatening disease and once it is diagnosed goes on for a lifetime.
 Although the disease is a very rare one, there has been a high mortality rate for those who have the disease and have gotten to the Addisonian crisis stage.